igormukhingmailcom/sublimetext3-symfony2-override-package/README.md

 ## Features

 At this time, package can only do basic operations like:
-- Copy Twig templates from `vendor/VendorName/BundleName/Resources/views/High/Nesting/Level/template.html.twig` repository to `app/Resources/VendorNameBundleName/views/High/Nesting/Level/template.html.twig`.
+- Copy Twig templates from `vendor/Vendor/BundleName/Resources/views/High/Nesting/Level/template.html.twig` to `app/Resources/VendorBundleName/views/High/Nesting/Level/template.html.twig` or `src/SelectedBundleName/High/Nesting/Level/template.html.twig`.
-- Copy `.php` files from `vendor/BundleName/High/Nesting/Level/Whatever.php` repository to `src/AppBundle/High/Nesting/Level/Whatever.php`.
+- Copy `.php` files from `vendor/Vendor/BundleName/High/Nesting/Level/Whatever.php` to `src/SelectedBundleName/High/Nesting/Level/Whatever.php`.

 and then open it in editor.
 Another functions that will be implemented collected in TODO.md